Energy-Pathways-Group/GLOceanKit/docs/classes/netcdffile.md

 >
 > Usage: `ncfile.addAttribute('model','WaveVortexModel');`

+---

 ### [dimension,variable] = addDimension(name,value,properties,dimLength)
 > Adds a new dimension to the NetCDF file.
 >
 > - `name` string with the name of the dimension
-> - `value' array of values along that dimension, or empty
+> - `value` array of values along that dimension, or empty
-> - `properties' containers.Map containing any key-value pairs to be associated with the dimension.
+> - `properties` containers.Map containing any key-value pairs to be associated with the dimension.
-> - `dimLength'
+> - `dimLength`
 >
+> Usage:
 > ```matlab
 > x = linspace(0,10,11);
 > ncfile.addDimension('x',x,[]);
 > ```

+---

-* `[dimension,variable] = addMutableDimension(name,properties)`
+### `[dimension,variable] = addMutableDimension(name,properties)`

-  Here is a description that follows with a lot of random text Here is a description that follows with a lot of random textHere is a description that follows with a lot of random text.
+> Here is a description that follows with a lot of random text Here is a description that follows with a lot of random textHere is a description that follows with a lot of random text.
 And, oh, hey

+---

-* [dimension,variable] = addMutableDimension(name,properties)
+### [dimension,variable] = addMutableDimension(name,properties)

   Here is a description that follows with a lot of random text Here is a description that follows with a lot of random textHere is a description that follows with a lot of random text.
 And, oh, hey

-addAttribute(name,data)
-: Here is a description that follows
-: And another line

-addAttribute(name,data)
-: Here is a description that follows
-: And another line